SenteraLLC/ulabel/README.md

 node demo/server.js
 ```

-## TODO List Prior to Open Source
+## TODO

-- ~~Condense with webpack~~
+Maintenance & "Bug" fixes
+- Make sure "derived from" is getting set
-- Allow for non-absolute position of parent div
+- Allow for non-absolute position of parent div (test this out)
-- Flexible handling of classes/hierarchy
+- Flexible handling of classes/hierarchy -- get this from manifest file
 - Better discipline on logging

+New features
-- Allow for multiple-task import
+- Allow for multiple-task viewing, toggling each user
 - Regression payloads
+- Superpixels

 Shortly after
 - Center image in window when small